IanCassTwo/edgeworker-oidc/centralized/README.md

 **DISCLAIMER: This code is designed to be used as an example only.
 No guarantees are made that it's fit for purpose.
 It's not production ready and should not be used to protect critical resources**

 This EdgeWorker is designed to protect an Akamaized site using OpenID Connect (OIDC) in combination with Akamai Token Authentication.
+This particular recipe is for a Single Sign On site for your whole domain.
+Initial configuration is a little more involved but once set up, it's easier to add more sites.

-The Akamai Authentication token is presented as a cookie and is created upon successful authentication by your IdP.
+aAfter successful authentication by your IdP, an Akamai Authentication token is sent as a cookie to your browser.
 The first time you access, you'd expect to follow the "Invalid Token" flow to log in, then your access would continue unhindered until the token expires.

 The flow is as follows:-

 ![Flow Diagram](images/flow.png)

 ## Components
+- Akamai Property Manager Configuration for your site
-- Akamai Property Manager Configuration
+- A New Akamai Property Manager Configuration for the login endpoint
 - Akamai Edgeworker
 - An OpenID Connect Identity Provider, for example Google or Azure